North Carolina Board of Legal Specialization

 Phone: (919) 828-4620

-At Lawyer Legion, we recognize the importance of specialty certification programs.
+Disclaimer: At Lawyer Legion, we recognize the importance of specialty certification programs.
 Lawyer Legion is not endorsed or approved by any state or national board certification program or by any bar association including the State Bar of North Carolina.
+The Lawyer Legion directory provides a good way to find a board-certified attorney in North Carolina for a specialty practice area of the law.